BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 Full samplesheet
 ----------------

-The samplesheet also can encode the information or whether a sample is single- or paired-end.
-Single-end samples can be provided by just letting empty the field corresponding to the ``fastq_2`` column.
+The samplesheet also can encode the information of whether a sample is single- or paired-end.
+Single-end samples can be provided by just leaving the field corresponding to the ``fastq_2`` column empty.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.